Woodworm Treatment in London

 Death Watch Beetle attack on hardwood

-House Longhorn beetle (Hylotrupes bajulus)
+House Longhorn Beetle (Hylotrupes bajulus)

 House Longhorn beetle attack on softwood